Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 Author: Taylor Warfield, Former Bain Manager and interviewer

-Where Can I Download a Case interview Cheat Sheet?
+Where Can You Download a Case Interview Cheat Sheet?

 Download our Case Interview Cheat Sheet and Study Guide, which covers all of the most important things you need to know.
-If you are looking to read the case interview cheat sheet in plain text, we’ve included all of the text below.
+If you prefer to read the case interview cheat sheet in plain text, the full content is below.

 What Is a Case Interview?

-A case interview is a 30 to 45 minute exercise where you solve a hypothetical business problem with the interviewer.
-Think of it as a simulation of what consultants actually do on client projects.
+A case interview is a 30 to 45 minute exercise where you solve a hypothetical business problem alongside the interviewer.
+You structure the problem, analyze data, perform calculations without a calculator, and deliver a recommendation.
+Consulting firms use case interviews to simulate the actual work consultants do on client projects.

 You will be given a scenario like "How can a retailer increase profits?" or "Should a tech company enter a new market?"
-Your job is to structure the problem, analyze data, and deliver a clear recommendation.
+BCG's case interview preparation page emphasizes that there is not always a single right answer and that the quality of your reasoning matters most.

-- Candidate-led case: You drive the direction of the case.
-You choose which areas to explore, what questions to ask, and what analysis to do.
-This is the most common format at BCG and Bain.
+- Candidate-led case: you drive the direction of the case, choosing which areas to explore and what analysis to do.
+This is the most common format at BCG and Bain

-- Interviewer-led case: The interviewer steers the conversation and asks you specific questions.
-McKinsey primarily uses this format.
-You still need to structure your thinking, but the interviewer controls the flow.
+- Interviewer-led case: the interviewer steers the conversation and asks you specific questions in a set order.
+McKinsey primarily uses this format

 What Does a Case Interview Assess?